cooper/evented-object/README.md

-# EventedObject
+# Evented::Object

 **I doubt your objects have ever been this evented.** This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.

-EventedObject started as a basic class for registering event handlers and firing events.
-After many improvements throughout several projects, EventedObject has become far more complex and quite featureful.
+Evented::Object started as a basic class for registering event handlers and firing events.
+After many improvements throughout several projects, Evented::Object has become far more complex and quite featureful.

-EventedObject supplies an (obviously objective) interface to store and manage callbacks for events, fire events upon objects, and more.
+Evented::Object supplies an (obviously objective) interface to store and manage callbacks for events, fire events upon objects, and more.
 It provides several methods for convenience and simplicity.

 ## Introduction

-First and foremost, the goal of EventedObject is to make your objects more evented than ever before.
+First and foremost, the goal of Evented::Object is to make your objects more evented than ever before.
 Allow us to explain what exactly it means for an object to be evented.

 ### Naming confusion

 To clear some things up...

-'EventedObject' refers to the EventedObject package, but 'evented object' refers to an object which is a member of the EventedObject class or a class which inherits from the EventedObject class.
+'Evented::Object' refers to the Evented::Object package, but 'evented object' refers to an object which is a member of the Evented::Object class or a class which inherits from the Evented::Object class.
 'Event fire object' refers to an object representing an event fire.

-* __EventedObject__: the class that provides methods for managing events.
+* __Evented::Object__: the class that provides methods for managing events.
-* __Evented object__: an object that uses EventedObject for event management.
+* __Evented object__: an object that uses Evented::Object for event management.
 * __Event fire object__: an object that represents an event fire.
 * __Listener object__: another evented object that receives event notifications.

-EventedObject and its core packages are prefixed with `EventedObject`.
+Evented::Object and its core packages are prefixed with `Evented::Object`.
-Packages which are specifically designed for use with EventedObject are prefixed with `Evented::`.
+Packages which are specifically designed for use with Evented::Object are prefixed with `Evented::`.

-### Purpose of EventedObject
+### Purpose of Evented::Object

-In short, EventedObject allows you to attach event callbacks to an object (also known as a blessed hash reference) and then fire events on that object.
+In short, Evented::Object allows you to attach event callbacks to an object (also known as a blessed hash reference) and then fire events on that object.
 To relate, event fires are much like method calls.
 However, there can be many handlers, many return values, and many responses rather than just one of each of these.